aosabook/500lines/flow-shop/chapter.md

 ### Parsing Problems
-As input to the parsing procedure, we provide the file name where the input can be found and the example number that should be used from the file (each file contains a number of instances).
+As input to the parsing procedure, we provide the file name where the input can be found and the example number that should be used.
+(Each file contains a number of instances.)

 ```python
 def parse_problem(filename, k=1):